npc227/GrowYourGardenCSE264/Server/SERVER_README.md

 ### /users
 Returns all users in the database, except users whose IDs are negative (test and admin accounts)

+### /users/me
+Returns the user that is _currently logged in_, so requires authentication.

 ### /users/:id
 Returns the user with the id given, or an error